andreidobrinski/guide-for-launching-your-next-big-idea-fm-course/notes.md

 - doesn't like taking people's money before there's something to give them
 - doesn't solve the problem of sustainably targetting your audience.
 Skews results about whether the business is sustainable
 - tends to skew towards physical products rather than software

+Pricing

+freemium

+- free software with the option for a paid upgrade
+- great for user acquisition, reduces entry to start, rapidly builds a user base and can potentially lead to paying customers
+- difficult to get users to become paying customers

+subscription

+- recurring fee, annual or monthly
+- can have tiered pricing
+- predictable revenue that can scale with the size of your business
+- encourages ongoing development and support
+- can cause problems with bill timing.
+Monitoring and comms are crucial to avoid bill shocks

+usage-based

+- charging based on how much the product is used. "pay as you go"
+- fair to users
+- aligns costs to value received
+- need to continue providing value or you will see churn
+- important to have clear tier differentiation and manage feature updates well

+per-user

+- charged based on the amount of seats sold
+- often used in b2b
+- easy for customers to understand scales and pricing
+- fair in that the pricing scales with the team
+- can discourage adoption for larger companies due to initial cost
+- can lead to account sharing which reduces security and data integrity

+feature-based

+- offer multiple packages with different features at each price point.
+- users pay for more advanced features
+- allows customers to choose their plan
+- encourages upgrades as needs grow
+- can be difficult for a customer to determine which tier they are in
+- risk of overwhelming the customer with choices

+hybrid

+- combines multiple of the above
+- benefits of flexibility
+- downside is that it's tough to communicate

+Factors for pricing

+- audience: how much are they willing to pay?
+- competition: what do they charge?
+- flexibility: is there enough flexiblility to offer changes or discounts over time?
+Want to leave enough wiggle room in the pricing to do discounts or adapt over time
+- costs: will the price cover the costs?